Nodeclipse/www.nodeclipse.org/_posts/2013-08-15-presentation.js.md

 - Impress.js <http://bartaz.github.io/impress.js> 17000 stars
 - Reveal.js <http://lab.hakim.se/reveal-js/>, [code](https://github.com/hakimel/reveal.js) 9500 stars

-I tried authoring tools for Impress.js called Strus <http://strut.io/dist/index.html>.
+I tried authoring tools for Impress.js called Strut <http://strut.io/dist/index.html>.
 Looks nice, but it is not creating HTML5 presentation, but creating presentation.
 Dissatisfied.
 Well, the project is in active development, see what future will bring.

 Personally I would like to have HTML Editor where I can drag-and-drop picture, and that would add needed HTML tags.
 Then markdown support.

 Best regards,
 Paul Verest